|

 it stimulates assimilation and resolves

 resistance.
-This paradigm, methinks, extends
+This paradigm extends

 beyond the digestive tract and into more esoteric facets